 Our pharmacy also sells non-prescription products, including nutritional supplements, nutraceuticals, and herbal therapies.
 Whether you are looking for vitamins or supplements –such as immune support, varying body systems support, and/or glucosamine for joint pain and arthritis– we can help you choose the correct brand and strength for your pet.

 In addition to pet meds, we also offer grooming supplies, dental health products, anti-inflammatory and pain medications, antibiotics, heart medications, anti-nausea and anti-diarrhea medications, and many other products.

-If your pet has been prescribed a medical diet to help treat or support a condition (such as a liver, kidney, skin or stomach issue), you can order specialty food at our in-hospital and online pharmacies as well.
-We sell both dry and wet (canned) food and will be happy to provide help deciding the correct prescription diet and proper amount to feed.
+If your pet has been prescribed a medical diet to help treat or support a condition (such as a liver, kidney, skin, or stomach issue), you can order specialty food at our in-hospital and online pharmacies as well.
+We sell both dry and wet (canned) food and will be happy to provide help deciding the correct prescription diet and the proper amount to feed.
 We sell a variety of brands and only offer top quality, so you can be sure your pet is getting the best there is.
-If you want to buy prescription food but haven’t discussed this with your vet first, please make an appointment to have a discussion and consultation of what type of food is the right choice for your pet.
+If you want to buy prescription food but haven’t discussed this with your vet first, please make an appointment to discuss and consult on what type of food is the right choice for your pet.